 At this stage, dancing was not even close to a priority for me.

 In fact, I rolled my eyes, such a cliché, salsa dancing in Havana!?
 That is NOT something I am going to get myself into.

 Just think!
 A naïve middle-aged lady swept around the floor by a Latino master of rhythm, oh no. Not this girl.
 I am going to keep my grace, no doubt.
-Or at least, that was the plan.
+Or at least, that was the plan in 2019.

-Salsa at Casona Del Son In Havana
+Salsa Class Havana Vieja at Casona Del Son

 High ceilings and decorative tiles over two floors make the experience even more magical.

 Courses And Classes At La Casona Del Son Dance School in Old Havana

-In these dance halls, you can take group classes, or you can have a private class with one of the skilled teachers teaching you 1:1 on your preferred dance style.
+In these dance halls, you can take group classes, or you can have a private class with one of the skilled dance teachers teaching you 1:1 on your preferred dance style.

 Also read: The Magic Of Dance | Cuban Dance Styles

-Cuban Salsa Style Havana – One Class Only!
+Cuban Salsa Class Havana – Salsa Casino!

-My meeting with the Cuban salsa was reluctant, but then again the conversion was instant!
+My meeting with the Cuban salsa was reluctant, but then again, the conversion was instant!

 Eventually, after a few days of comments that I am missing out on, I reluctantly agree to go along.
 For ONE class of salsa only.
-You know, what could be the harm?

-I don’t know what I expected, but there is hustle and bustle everywhere, and a lot of activity and people.
+I don’t know what I expected, but there is hustle and bustle everywhere and a lot of activity and people.

-Each student has his or her own teacher it turns out.
+Each student has his or her own teacher, it turns out.
 I have to admit it all seems very professional here at La Casona Del Son in the Old City of Havana!

 The teacher does not waste any time, and before I know it I find myself in the rookie dance room in the middle of the basic steps before I have put my purse down or even prepared a little.

-And suddenly I am slightly dazed in the much-feared way-to-close position while Raudel takes the lead, looking at me intensely, counting steps, and asking “yes, do you understand”?
+And suddenly, I am slightly dazed in the much-feared way-to-close position while Raudel takes the lead, looking at me intensely, counting steps, and asking, “Yes, do you understand”?

 Also read: The Magic Kizomba Dance!